HMS Somerset (1748): Battle of Bunker Hill (Breed's Hill)

 Shortly after those events, HMS Somerset served as the flagship of Admiral Samuel Graves at the Battle of Bunker Hill.
 Boston, under British control since 1768, was under siege by between 8,000 and 12,000 militia.
 On the night of 16 June 1775, several thousand militia forces began occupying the strategically important Charlestown Peninsula and fortified Breed's Hill, a position from which they would be able to bombard the British in Boston.
 At dawn, HMS Lively was first to spot the new fortification and the ship opened fire, temporarily halting the Americans' work.
 Admiral Graves, in HMS Somerset, awoke to the sound of gunfire he hadn't ordered.
 He ordered it stopped, only to reverse his order when he saw the works.
 He ordered all 128 guns in the harbour to open fire on the American position.
 The broadsides proved largely ineffective, since the ships were unable to elevate their guns sufficiently to reach the hilltop.
 The position was eventually taken by British troops, ferried across the bay under protection of the navy's guns, but at considerable cost in the Battle of Bunker Hill.

+In January 1776, the ship sailed for England via Nova Scotia, arriving back in England in February 1776.
+During the voyage, Cuthbert Collingwood served as a lieutenant on board.

 Loss

-In the autumn of 1777, HMS Somerset took part in the Siege of Fort Mifflin in which the British successfully captured the river forts on the Delaware River.
+In the autumn of 1777, HMS Somerset took part in the siege of Fort Mifflin in which the British successfully captured the river forts on the Delaware River.
 HMS Somerset’s luck ran out at the end of 1778.
 She was battered by gales in August.
 While pursuing a French squadron, she ran aground in a 2 November 1778 gale on Peaked Hill Bars off Provincetown, Massachusetts.
-By the time the Somerset wrecked, Cape Codders had already suffered greatly due to the British blockade of Boston that began in 1774.
-Commercial fishing and whaling were virtually shut down.
-Some local people had engaged in privateering and smuggling along the coast, while others turned to the land for subsistence.
-When the giant Somerset wrecked on the Cape, there likely was a strong emotional reaction by the local populace.
+By the time Somerset was wrecked, the economy of Cape Cod had been brought to a standstill by the British blockade of Boston which began in 1774.
+Commercial fishing and whaling were virtually shut down, and some locals had engaged in privateering and smuggling along the coast, while others turned to the land for subsistence.
+When Somerset wrecked on the Cape, there likely was a strong emotional reaction by the local populace.
 According to the official account of the ship's captain, George Ourry, only 21 men were lost during the wreck.